 Enroute to the Pyramids (by taxi) we had to cross through the city of Cairo and its traffic.

-We visited Jos and Adrienne Strengholt iand even were present in their church service and enjoyed a glass of wine on the rooftop terrace.
+We visited Jos and Adrienne Strengholt enjoyed a glass of wine on their rooftop terrace.

 Picture above right is of the “City of the Dead.
 This is a huge “city” where the dead are burried in old houses.
 Nobody lives here except for the dead.